haoqichen20/weather/README.md

 ```

 ## Acknowledgement
 The above tutorial is largely based on: https://medium.com/clarityai-engineering/how-to-create-and-distribute-a-minimalist-cli-tool-with-python-poetry-click-and-pipx-c0580af4c026.
-Large thanks to the author Álvaro Martínez.
+Many thanks to the author Álvaro Martínez.